georginajuarez/Wats3020-Final-Project/README.md

 Features:
-* Image crousel for landing page
+* Image carousel for landing page
 * Map for directions page
 * Maybe a contact form
 (but I don't know the setup so I may not include the form and opt for text and an email and add actual form later)

 List of third party libraries I plan to use:
 * jQuery
 * Bootstrap
 * Mapping library
 * Flickr (potentially for images)